USS Essex (CV-9): World War II

 Following her accelerated builder's trials and shakedown cruise, Essex moved to the Pacific in May 1943.
 Departing from Pearl Harbor, she participated with Task Force 16 (TF 16) in carrier operations against Marcus Island.
 On 31 August 1943, she was designated the flagship of TF 14 and struck Wake Island on 5 and 6 October.
 On 11 November, she took part in carrier operations during the Rabaul strike, alongside Bunker Hill and USS Independence.
 She then launched an attack with Task Group 50.3 (TG 50.3) against the Gilbert Islands where she took part in her first amphibious assault during the Battle of Tarawa.
 After refueling at sea, she cruised as the flagship of TG 50.3 to attack Kwajalein on 4 December.
 Her second amphibious assault delivered in company with TG 50.3 was against the Marshall Islands on 29 January to 2 February 1944.

 Essex, in TG 50.3, now joined with TG 58.1 and TG 58.2 to constitute Task Force 58, the "Fast Carrier Task Force", launched an attack against Truk between 17 and 18 February 1944 during which eight Japanese ships were sunk.
 While en route to the Mariana Islands to sever Japanese supply lines, the carrier force was detected and subjected to a prolonged aerial attack which it repelled successfully.
 It then continued with the scheduled attack upon Saipan, Tinian, and Guam on 23 February 1944.

-After this operation, Essex proceeded to San Francisco for her single wartime overhaul.
-Following her overhaul, Essex became the carrier for Air Group 15, the "Fabled Fifteen," commanded by the U.S. Navy's top ace of the war, David McCampbell.
+After this operation, Essex proceeded to San Francisco for her single wartime overhaul, after which, Essex became the carrier for Air Group 15, the "Fabled Fifteen" commanded by the U.S. Navy's top ace of the war, David McCampbell.
 She then joined carriers Wasp and San Jacinto in TG 12.1 to strike Marcus Island on 19 to 20 May 1944, and Wake, on 23 May 1944.
 She deployed with TF 58 to support the occupation of the Marianas on 12 June to 10 August; sortied with TG 38.3 to lead an attack against the Palau Islands on 6 to 8 September, and Mindanao on 9 to 10 September with enemy shipping as the main target, and remained in the area to support landings on Peleliu.
 On 2 October, she weathered a typhoon and four days later departed with Task Force 38 (TF 38) for the Ryukyus.